 Registering for the Payroll Program

-Before hiring and paying your first employee, it’s important to determine your first remittance due date.
-The remittance due date is the date that your company sends information or payments to the CRA.
+When setting up online payroll, it’s essential to know your first remittance due date.
+The remittance due date is the date your company sends information or payments to the CRA.
 Knowing your remittance due date to submit deductions ensures that you register on time and avoid penalties for late remittance.